Wattamolla to Eagle Rock

 In the Area

-There are many other walks within the park and the National Parks and Wildlife Service website is the best place to find one to suit.
+Royal National Park has many other excellent walks, from short waterfall tracks to longer Coast Track sections.
+The NSW National Parks website is the best place to find one to suit.
 They also have information on camping, picnic areas and guided tours.

 Cronulla is about a twenty minute drive from the entry to the park.
 The Cronulla Loop Track is a great way to explore the many beaches, reserves and parklands in the area and to soak up the local surf culture.

-A little further on in the Kamay Botany Bay National Park is the Cape Baily Track, another great clifftop walk with fabulous views and whales aplenty.
+A little further on in the Kamay Botany Bay National Park is the Cape Baily Track, another great clifftop walk with fabulous views and, at the right time, whales aplenty.

 Next